meteorhacks/meteorhacks.github.io/_posts/2013-06-28-logging-support-for-meteor.md

 ---
 layout: blog
-title: Logging Support for Meteor
+title: Logging Support for Meteor with Winston
 category: blog
 summery: "With this article, I will show you how use nodejs winston logging module with meteor.
 And I'll show you how to export logs to some external service without any hassle."
 hide: false